-Is your elderly parent malnourished?
+Is my senior parent eating enough?
 Here's how to tell and what to do

 With age comes change — and a lot of those changes can make eating a healthy, well-balanced diet more challenging.
 Loss of mobility, a change of social situation, chronic health problems like diabetes or heart disease, and tight finances all make it tougher for older adults to buy and prepare healthy food, as well as know what to eat.

-But that doesn’t mean good nutrition becomes any less important.
-Good nutrition minimizes fatigue, provides energy to be mobile and active, supports a healthy immune system to fight disease or infection, and bolsters the body’s defense against chronic diseases or conditions someone may be fighting, says Leanna Tu, RD, Clinical Dietitian at Stanford Health Care.
+But that doesn’t mean proper nutrition becomes any less important.
+Good nutrition minimizes fatigue, provides energy to be mobile and active, supports a healthy immune system to fight disease or infection, and bolsters the body’s defense against chronic diseases or conditions someone may be fighting, says Leanna Tu, a registered dietician and clinical dietitian at Stanford Health Care in Stanford, California.

-You may associate malnutrition with being way too thin.
+You may associate malnutrition with weight.
 But being malnourished doesn’t always mean you’re not getting enough calories; it can also be a result of not getting the nutrients you need.
-Someone who is heavier can also have trouble eating enough healthy fats, carbohydrates, protein, vitamins and minerals.
-“Even if somebody doesn’t look super-thin, they can still be malnourished,” Tu says.
+Regardless of body size, people might have trouble eating enough healthy fats, carbohydrates, protein, vitamins and minerals.

-Why older adults are at risk of malnutrition
+Why older adults are at risk of not eating enough

-Research suggests that between five and 15 percent of people over 65 may unintentionally lose weight, and roughly 20 percent of nursing home residents are estimated to be malnourished.
+Research suggests that between five and 15% of people over 65 may unintentionally lose weight, and roughly 20% of nursing home residents are estimated to be malnourished.
 Usually a combination of factors leads to inadequate eating among older adults.
 Here are a few:

 - Fatigue.
-One big problem as we get older is not having the energy or mobility to get to the grocery store and/or cook, Tu explains.
+As we get older, we might lack the energy or mobility to get to the grocery store and/or cook, Tu explains.
 “Access to food and ability to prepare it can be a big problem,” she says.

 - Limited income.
-Seniors may have limited incomes and may face increasing expenses due to medical bills, prescription drugs, services the individual can no longer do for themselves, and more.
+Older adults may have limited incomes and may face increasing expenses due to medical bills, prescription drugs, services the individual can no longer do for themselves and more.
 So the price of food itself may prevent some older adults from buying and eating the food they need.